Compaq Presario: MVx40, CVx35, FSx40, and FPx40 series

-The MVX40, CVX35 and FSX40 monitors were the fourth and final monitors made by Compaq under the Presario brand prior to its acquisition by Hewlett-Packard in 2002, and was produced in mid 2000.
+The MVX40, CVX35 and FSX40 monitors were the fourth and final monitors made by Compaq under the Presario brand prior to its acquisition by HP in 2002, and was produced in mid 2000.
 These monitors were designed to be used with "Series 5" designed Presarios such as the sleek and stylish Compaq Presario 5000 and 7000 series as well as the later 4000 and 8000 series.
-The monitors were refreshed with the release of the 5000 and 7000 series, which were mostly similar in design to the previous MVX20 monitors but with a more curvature exterior instead of the boxy-styled angular design of previous monitors, fitting in with the design cues of the 5000 and 7000 series.
+Featuring sizes ranging from 15 to 19 inches, the monitors were refreshed with the release of the 5000 and 7000 series, which were mostly similar in design to the previous MVX20 monitors but with a more curvature exterior instead of the boxy-styled angular design of previous monitors, fitting in with the design cues of the 5000 and 7000 series.
 This new design debuted a few months earlier with the MVX30 monitors, with a singular model (MV730i) featuring the same design aesthetics as with this generation of monitors.
 The majority of these monitors continued to use a built-in microphone as with previous monitors, and all of the MVX40 and FSX40 monitors featured silver accents on the microphone and power buttons.
 The CVX35 monitors lacked the built-in microphone the MVX40 and FSX40 monitors had, as well as having the silver accents being replaced with the ones that matched the monitor's casing.
 All monitors featured on-screen displays with digital controls as standard.

-Flat-screen CRT displays were introduced alongside the MVX40 monitors and are designated with the letters FS.
-Flat panel LCD displays were also available, designated with the letters FP.
+Flat-screen displays were introduced alongside the MVX40 monitors and are designated with the letters FS, using a flat-screen CRT.
+Two sizes were available, 17 and 19 inch CRTs respectively.
+Flat panel displays were also available, designated with the letters FP.
+Only one size was available, a 17-inch LCD.